nicnocquee/monika/docs/src/pages/monika-hq.md

     }
     ```

-- monika-hq saves the received configuration and returns a unique string to identify as a new config's version string:
+- monika-hq saves the received configuration and returns a unique string as a new config's version string:

     ```json
     {